 Those years cemented his love of the guitar and the musician’s life.
 “I went 25 years without a day job,” he says.
 But then, when he had kids—two boys, both now grown, and both of whom play the bass—“I wound up driving a school bus for 15 years.”

-Harmonson returned to the country scene in 2006 with his first solo release, I’ll Have the Country Music Please, but things didn’t really take off again until he connected with Zoe Muth in 2010, while the singer was helping to ignite Seattle’s roots-country renaissance.
+Harmonson returned to the country scene in 2006 with his first solo release, I’ll Have the Country Music Please, but things didn’t really take off again until he connected with Zoe Muth in 2010, while the singer was helping to ignite Seattle’s roots renaissance with her classic country sound.
 He toured with her around the globe before parting ways when she moved to Austin.

 Not only can you hear Harmonson’s long love of country music and the guitar on his upcoming release, Alive & Pickin', you can see it.
 He opens a copy of the CD to reveal the track listing and some photos.